 Q: Who do you sell microgreens to?

 A: We sell our microgreens to the public and to over a dozen high-end restaurants in the greater Hartford area.
-If you are interested in purchasing, please contact Kate.
+If you are interested in purchasing, please contact Bob.

 Q: I thought today’s philosophy was to mainstream people with developmental disabilities into their community.
 Will your community keep them isolated?

 A: The answer to this question begins with a philosophy.
 First, one needs to believe in self-determination.
-This means that each individual should be able to choose where (s)he lives, works and plays.
+This means that each individual should be able to choose where they live, work and play.
 While everyone has the right to be fully included in society, there are some people who prefer to have some time away from the stresses of mainstream life.
 This includes many people who have autism or sensory integration difficulties who are overwhelmed by the fast pace and crowded conditions of an urban or well-populated environment and prefer a quieter, less hurried life.